simplesmiler/rares/packages/rares-docs/docs/guide.md

 };
 ```

-Again, we see this `(App, Rares) -> Value` signature, but this time the `Value` is an anonymous class,
+Again, we see this `App -> Value` signature, but this time the `Value` is an anonymous class,
-that extends the base class `Rares.Controller` and defines actions.
+that extends the base class `App.Controller` and defines actions.
 Let's talk more about these.

 ### Actions